logux/core/README.md

 on every test execution.

 To fix it Logux has special logs for tests with simple sequence timer.
-Also log already has node ID and use in-memory store.
+Also log already has node ID and uses in-memory store.

 ```js
 import TestTime from 'logux-core/test-time'